juju/docs/src/en/reference-hook-tools.md

 The path provided by `resource-get` references the up-to-date file for the resource.
-Note that the resource may get updated on the controller for the service at any time, meaning the cached copy *may* be out of date at any time after `resource-get` is called.
+Note that the resource may get updated on the controller for the application at any time, meaning the cached copy *may* be out of date at any time after `resource-get` is called.
 Consequently, the command should be run at every point where it is critical for the resource be up to date.